vijism89/redux-feedback-loop/README.md

 # Redux Feedback Loop

->Do not clone this repository.
-Instead, download the zip, extract the contents, create a new GitHub repository and `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
-Please do this before you leave for the day.

-**PLEASE COMMENT YOUR CODE.**

-"And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

- For this assignment, you will be creating a feedback form modeled after Prime's system.
-Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
+    This Feedback Loop Project will allow the user to do their daily feedback about their day.Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
 In a separate part of the page, display the current feedback values and a submit button.

+### Build With
+   This project is build with React, Redux, Javascript, CSS, HTML, Express, Nodejs and MaterialUI.

-### SETUP
+### GETTING STARTED

-Create your database and tables using the provided `data.sql` file.
-Start the server.

 ```
 npm install